Loretta learned to sew on her grandma's treadle sewing machine. She began sewing her own clothes in 7th grade and still enjoys fabric work.

 - Repeat for the other cuff and the bottom.

 With a serger, you cannot backstitch to secure your seam.
-Use a seam sealant like Fray Check instead.
+I use Dritz Fray Check to finish off the end of the seam.
 A couple of drops will dry to a permanent waterproof closure.
 Cut off the extra "tail" after it dries.
 AFTER it dries.

 You now have a shirt that was sitting around doing nothing that you can wear often.
 This technique can be used for a variety of situations: